yet-another-static-site-generator/yass/docs/user/extending.md

 ## <a name="communication"></a>Communication between YASS and modules

 There are two ways for communication between the program and modules.
-- By environment variables: Before running modules in *pre* hook YASS is setting environment variable `YASSFILE` with full path to currently modified file.
-Before running module in *post* hook YASS is setting environment variable `YASSFILE` with full path to result file.
+* By environment variables: Before running modules in *pre* hook YASS is setting environment variable `YASSFILE` with full path to currently modified file.
+Also, before running module in *post* hook YASS is setting environment variable `YASSFILE` with full path to result file.
   Additionally, modules have access to all other environment variables currently set.
 For example to `YASSDIR` or `APPDIR` if you use AppImage version of the program.
-- By pipes: When the program starts the module, the program grabs input and output of the module.
+* By pipes: When the program starts the module, the program grabs input and output of the module.
 Here is available very simple API to manipulate then template tags.
 To use it, module should just send proper command to default output and listen to the program's response on default input.